Why you’ll love this family favorite recipe!

 Notes

-How to freeze: scoop the cookie dough out onto a parchment lined baking sheet.
+How to freeze: Scoop the cookie dough out onto a parchment lined baking sheet.
 Place in the freezer for at least one hour to freeze solid.
 When they are solid, transfer them to a plastic bag or storage bag to save room and store in the freezer for up to 6 months.
 Bake from frozen.
 You may need to add a minute or 2 to the bake time.

 Video